-o Non-Compliant Vegetation Growth-Significant non-compliant vegetation-consisting of brush and trees with trunks greater than 2 inches in diameter-was observed during the PI near the floodwalls, within the VFZ, or have roots that are expected to intrude into the root-free zone.
+- o Non-Compliant Vegetation Growth-Significant non-compliant vegetation-consisting of brush and trees with trunks greater than 2 inches in diameter-was observed during the PI.
+The most concerning trees were located near the floodwall, within the VFZ, or have roots that are expected to intrude into the root-free zone.
 The vegetation appears unlikely to impair adequate levee system inspection or to present a serious obstacle to flood-fighting activities.
-The tree roots have the potential to cause some damage to the floodwalls.
-Decaying roots could also result in preferential seepage pathways under the floodwalls.
-Underseepage is generally of particular concern for a floodwall (relative to a levee embankment) due to the short distance needed to connect the riverside to the landside.
+The tree roots have the potential to cause some damage to the floodwall.
+Decaying roots could also result in preferential seepage pathways.
+Underseepage is generally of particular concern for a floodwall (relative to a levee embankment) due to the short distance needed to connect the riverside to the landside. - o Monolith Joints- Joint seals are deteriorating along the entire floodwall and could allow floodwater to pass, resulting in inundation of the leveed area.